pspepp3r/prophetic/README.md

 - .env.example: Environment variables for the project.

-- .gitignore: Gitignore dependency files like 'vendor' and 'node_modules' directory and sensitive files like '.env'.

 - .htaccess: (For Apache web servers), redirects all requests to the 'public/index.php' script.

 - bootstrap.php: Loads the '.env' files and instantiates the container.

-- composer.json: Holds a list of dependency packages to be installed by composer.

-- package.json: Holds a list of dependency packages to be installed by npm.

-- phpunit.xml: Configuration file for PHPUnit.

 - prophetic: Initiation file for customized console commands.

-- robots.txt: Contains basic web search engine rules.

-- webpack.config.js: Configures the Symfony Webpack encore dependency.

 ## Project Setup